Wage-Setting Constraints and Firm Responses to Demand Shocks: Proofs

-It is evident that $\eta^{\text{CE}}$ does not identify $\eta^S$.
-Under our theoretical model, the ratio of employment to wage responses conditional on $UU_j=1$ identifies $\eta^S=\eta$.
-The additional term introduces bias.
+Note that $\eta^{\text{CE}}$ does not identify the structural parameter $\eta$.
+The additional term, which arises from the employment response of demand-constrained firms, introduces bias.

-Consider now the rent-sharing elasticity.
-To make explicit that the presence of demand-constrained firms is not necessary, we assume that Assumption \ref{assu:weak_constraint} holds but Assumption \ref{assu:strong_constraint} does not.
-In particular, we let $\rho_{ss} + \rho_{uu} = 1$ with $\rho_{ss}\in(0,1)$.
-The average wage effect is
+We now turn to the rent-sharing elasticity, relying on \assumpfullref{assu:presence_constraints}{a} (Weak Constraints).
+To show that demand-constrained firms are not needed for this result, we consider $\rho_{ss} + \rho_{uu} = 1$ with $\rho_{ss} > 0$.
+Since supply-constrained firms do not adjust wages, the average wage effect is:

+However, value added responds for both groups.
+For supply-constrained firms, value added moves with productivity even if employment is fixed.
+The average value-added effect is: